cassidyjames/cassidyjames.github.io/resume.md

 - Content writing
 - Event audio engineering

 ### System76 _2014–present_

 #### UX Architect, Front-end Web Developer

 - UX research, modeling, design, and testing
-- Front-end web development of [System76.com](https://system76.com)
+- Front-end web development of [System76.com](https://system76.com) (2014–2017)
 - UX architecture of in-house admin, sales, and support system
 - Pair programming with senior back-end web developer
 - Working directly with design & marketing team to turn concepts & designs into code
+- Providing assets and concepts for outside clients to execute
 - Photo manipulation & video compositing
+- Front-end desktop development in Vala and GTK+
 - Researched, initiated, and documented an effort to offer HiDPI displays and improve the HiDPI experience on System76 products
-- Coordinated efforts to work with upstream open source projects
+- Coordinated efforts to work with upstream and downstream open source projects
-- Front-end desktop development in Vala and GTK+
 - Designed several detailed GTK+ interfaces and helped bring them to life in code

 ### elementary LLC. _2011–present_